canidlogic/infrared/doc/NoteRendering.md

 1. Sampling rate in Hz
 2. Sample offset at which note starts
-3. Duration of note in samples
+3. Duration of note in samples, or grace note offset
 4. Pitch of the note (see below)
 5. NMF articulation
 6. NMF section that note belongs to